polterguy/camphora-five/README.md

 ![alt screenshot](media/screenshots/screenshot-2.png)

-The apps you create using Camphora will be a _"real"_ Phosphorus Five application, and Camphora will create it as a separate module, which you can distribute as you wish, using for instance [Hyperbuild](https://github.com/polterguy/hyperbuild).
+The apps you create using Camphora will be a _real_ Phosphorus Five application, and Camphora will create it as a separate module, which you can distribute as you wish, using for instance [Hyperbuild](https://github.com/polterguy/hyperbuild).
 This allows you to rapidly create a CRUD app, package it, and distribute it as you see fit, according to your needs.
+Just remember to please also distribute the _"camphora-common"_ module if you do.

-## Features of a CRUD app
+## Features of your CRUD apps

 * Never ending scrolling to feed your grid with new items
 * Import of CSV files at least partially matching your CRUD app's schema